llm-bible/llm-bible.github.io/_publications/timiryasov2023baby.markdown

 ---
 layout: publication
-title: Baby Llama\: Knowledge Distillation From An Ensemble Of Teachers Trained On A Small Dataset With No Performance Penalty
+title: Baby Llama&#58; Knowledge Distillation From An Ensemble Of Teachers Trained On A Small Dataset With No Performance Penalty
 authors: Timiryasov Inar, Tastet Jean-loup
 conference: "Arxiv"
 year: 2023